GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

 | Oozie   | XML    | Action Node | Control Node                    | Subworkflow    | EL functions/Properties file | URL based callbacks |
 | Airflow | Python | Operators   | Trigger Rules, set_downstream() | SubDag         | jinja2 and macros            | Callbacks/Emails    |

-# Running the Program
+# Running the conversion

 ## Required Python Dependencies
-* Python > 3.6
+* Python >= 3.6
 * See [requirements.txt](../requirements.txt)

-Additionally the shell script included in the directory, `init.sh`, can be ran to set up the dependencies and ready your machine to run the examples.
+Additionally the shell script included in the directory, `init.sh`, can be run to set up the dependencies and ready your machine to run the examples.

 ```bash
 # Allow init.sh to execute